 Then regarding the Singularity and the technological evolution that will soon take off for real, as I described in my contribution from the 17th of Nov, resulting in a friendly civilized planet, full of Love with humans that can think and stand on their own, no longer being victims of deceivers.

 I’ll describe this in detail soon, first by filling in more than titles in the previous contributions during December, but we will also soon open our portal, that will take you to the future.
-When I started planning this project, it started with a school paper in 1987, TankeNyckeln, (Mind Lever, Thinking Spanner, Ajatus Avain, or Ajatus Jokuavain) , this school paper described the society’s technical and social evolution from 1987 to 2037, but in two steps.
+When I started planning this project, it started with a school paper in 1987, TankeNyckeln, (Mind Lever, Thinking Spanner, Ajatus Avain, or Ajatus Jokuavain) , here a non-Scribd link This school paper described the society’s technical and social evolution from 1987 to 2037, but in two steps.
 The first step was to 2012, where the first 25 years have been tremendously exact, despite all attempts to destroy the development from many directions, like trying to control internet, information and knowledge, secret protocols, patents in absurdum and dystopic laws like DMCA.

 However, against a super exponential development, as earlier described, nothing can no longer hold it back, the good forces are too strong, the development process during 25 years from now to 2037, will be so mind boggling, so beautiful, so dizzying, so flourishing, that when you finally arrive to the future, it will be like waking up from a dream, where the current past was just like a night mare, a really bad one, when the present dystopia will be quickly dissolved and forgotten, like any bad dream usually do.
 But…, your awakening will be fantastic❣